johngodley/redirection/readme.txt

 = 2.4 =
 * Another database change.
 Please backup your data

-= 2.11 =
+= 3.0 =
-* Upgrade database to support IPv6.
+* Upgrades the database to support IPv6.
 Please backup your data and visit the Redirection settings to perform the upgrade
 * Permissions changed from 'administrator' role to 'manage_options' capability

 == Changelog ==